andyolsen/hello-world-repo/week03/2021-02-02/readme.md

 * Slides 14...27 - Regular Expressions (go through all this section)

 ## Chapter 8 - Collections and Generics
-* Slides 1...20 - Understanding the important types of collections in Java, and the meaning of generics
+* Slides 1...7 - Overview of collections and generics
+* Slides 8...14 - The need for generics
+* Slides 15...20 - Using collections

 ## Labs (Tuesday afternoon and into Wednesday)
 * Lab 7, exercise 3 (regular expressions)